 It was a monster Week 12 of 2017 MLS attendance, as a jam-packed 18-game schedule yielded a total of 344,207 fans attending league matches, for an average of 21,513.

-Here are the numbers after the eighth week of play:
+Here are the numbers after the 12th week of play:

 Coming up, we expect Atlanta and Seattle to continue to battle for the 2017 MLS attendance crown, as they both have the capability to draw huge crowds throughout the season — even after Atlanta moves to the new downtown Mercedes-Benz Stadium.

 All attendance figures come from the MLS website.
-Image courtesy Toronto FC.
+Image courtesy Atlanta United.